skylerspark/old-site-archives/README.md

 </ul>
 <hr>
 <br><br>
-My Page is currently NOT FINISHED, but is more Stable then the old site, which couldnt run correctly in all screen sizes.
+My Page is currently in COMPLETED Beta, meaning its ready for use in a Commercial Environment, but I wouldn't suggest it, since the amount of Content isnt HUGE at the moment.
 <br><br>
 <b>Edit: Tested on Ipad and Ipad Pro, Iphone 8, and Iphone 4, all screens are sized nicely and functional.
 I also tested other devices with chrome's device resolution simulator, pretty much all of them seemed to work!</b>